ravachol/kew/README.md

  * Search a music library with partial titles.
  * Creates a playlist based on a matched directory.
- * Display album covers as ASCII art or as a normal image.
+ * Has gapless playback (between files of the same format and type) and supports 24-bit audio.
  * Control the player with previous, next and pause.
- * Has gapless playback (between files of the same format and type) and supports 24-bit audio.
+ * Edit the playlist by enqueueing and removing songs.
  * Private and offline, no data is collected by kew.

 ## Caveats